samuraii/vk_likes_test/README.md

 ## Report generation

-Allure report generates allure-report folder after each run.

-To generate report follow https://docs.qameta.io/allure/#_pytest
+Allure report is generated after each run into allure-report folder.
+To generate the report follow https://docs.qameta.io/allure/#_pytest